With the 2030 ban on the sale of new petrol and diesel cars creeping closer, you may be thinking – should I buy an electric car in 2023?

 What’s more, technology is advancing.
-Some smart home EV chargers, such as the VCHRGD Seven and the Indra Smart PRO, allow you to charge your electric vehicle with solar energy.
+For example, some EV chargers, such as the VCHRGD Seven, allow you to charge your electric vehicle with solar energy.
 Furthermore, more research is also going into the recycling and reuse of electric vehicle batteries ensuring a more sustainable future for electric vehicles.

 Driving an EV is practically silent, and not only is that pretty cool, but it makes for a relaxing driving experience.
 Accelerating and decelerating in an electric car is also very smooth, and it’s easier to reach higher speeds in less time compared to petrol and diesel cars.
 Not only that, but electric cars also have regenerative braking.
 This is when wasted energy from the process of slowing down is used to recharge your car batteries, making your brakes more efficient.

 Our expert advisers are standing by to take your calls on 03333 44 96 99.
 Alternatively, you can access our webchat service, email us at [email protected] or fill in the contact form below.